Amazing forests and woodlands in the UK

 Duncliffe Woods, Dorset

 Duncliffe Woods is one of the oldest woodlands in Dorset and, as the highest point in Blackmoor Vale, can be seen from miles around.
 This ancient landscape is mentioned in the Doomsday book and is thought to have inspired Thomas Hardy’s ‘The Woodlanders’.
 Nowadays, it’s a Site of Nature Conservation Interest and you can wander its array of beautiful walking routes.
-In summer, you can spot over 20 species of butterflies and a great variety of birds on the Butterfly Route; in spring the Bluebell Route offers an idyllic trail through a dense carpet of dazzling bluebells; and in the autumn the Oak Leaf Route will take you on a longer trail through the woodlands as the leaves turn shades of gold.
+In summer, you can spot over 20 species of butterflies and a great variety of birds on the Butterfly Route; in spring, the Bluebell Route offers an idyllic trail through a dense carpet of dazzling bluebells; and in the autumn, the Oak Leaf Route will take you on a longer trail through the woodlands as the leaves turn shades of gold.

 Kielder Forest, Northumberland